Holonomic quantum computation: a scalable adiabatic architecture: Derivations of main results

 with $F_{a}(t)=\int_0^tds \,D_{a}(t,s)$.
-This strongly resembles the Lindbladian noise terms arising from environment-induced decoherence, being to an extent reminiscent to the impact of quantum depolarizing noise.
+This strongly resembles the Lindbladian noise terms arising from environment-induced decoherence, representing an instance of anisotropic Pauli noise.

-As mentioned, we can expect each term in the convex combination~\eqref{eq:convex_combination} giving rise to this mixed state evolution to be robust to the respective noise realisation.
-We can, therefore, conclude that also the mixture $\rho(t)$ should be robust to the noise model, now expressed in the form of the master equation~\eqref{eq:master_equation}.
-In the light of this, one may expect our holonomic scheme to be not only robust to errors in classical control, but also to families of environment induced quantum noise.
+In conclusion, any noise of the form as in Eq.~\eqref{eq:master_equation} can be interpreted as a convex combination of Gaussian control errors.
+As mentioned, we can expect each term in the convex combination~\eqref{eq:convex_combination} to be robust to the respective coherent noise realisation.
+Therefore, also the mixture $\rho(t)$ should be robust to the noise model, now expressed in the form of the master equation~\eqref{eq:master_equation}.
+In light of this, one may expect our holonomic scheme to be robust not only to errors in classical control, but also to families of environment-induced quantum noise.
+To confirm this reasoning, we have numerically simulated the master equation~\eqref{eq:master_equation} for the one-atom Hamiltonian with $F_a(t) \equiv \delta_{1,a}$ for different noise strengths $\gamma$ and different radii $R$ of the loop from Eq.~\eqref{eq:simple-loop-def}.
+As depicted in Fig.~\ref{fig:lindbladian-sim}, we observe that the Choi state fidelity between the noisy ($\gamma > 0$) and noiseless ($\gamma = 0$) implementations increases with larger loop radius $R$ for moderate radii ($R<6$), reflecting a behaviour analogous to the one encountered for coherent noise in Figure~\ref{fig:numerics_coh_error}.